danrlu/nextflow_cheatsheet/README.md

 ### `input: path("A.txt")` in the process section
 - With `input: path("A.txt")` one can refer to the file in the script as `A.txt`.
 Side note `A.txt` doesn't have to be the same name as in channel creation, it can be anything, `input: path("B.txt")`, `input: path("n")` etc.
-- With `input: path(A)` one can refer to the file in the script as `$A`, and the value of `$A` will be the original file name (without path, see section above).
+- With `input: path(a)` one can refer to the file in the script as `$a`, and the value of `$a` will be the original file name (without path, see section above).
 - `input: path("A.txt")` and `input: path "A.txt"` generally both work.
 Occasionally had errors that required the following (tip from [@danielecook](https://github.com/danielecook)):
   - If not in a tuple, use `input: path "A.txt"`
   - If in a tuple, use `input: tuple path("A.txt"), path("B.txt")`
   - This goes the same for `output`.
-- From [pditommaso](https://github.com/pditommaso): `path(A)` is almost the same as `file(A)`, however the first interprets a value of type string as the input file path (ie the location in the file system where it's stored), the latter interprets a value of type string and materialise it to a temporary files.
+- From [pditommaso](https://github.com/pditommaso): `path(a)` is almost the same as `file(a)`, however the first interprets a value of type string as the input file path (ie the location in the file system where it's stored), the latter interprets a value of type string and materialise it to a temporary files.
 It's recommended the use of `path` since it's less ambiguous and fits better in most use-cases.
+- Side note that in the `""" (script section) """` (if you're using double quotes `"""`), to retrieve Nextflow varialbes use `$a`, and if there is a bash variable `b` that is created inside the code block, refere to it as `\$b`.

-### Variable number of items in the channel
+### Variable number of items in the channel; tuple inside a tuple?
+1 solution for both:
-In the process section, one needs to specify `input: val(a), path(b)`, which implicitly needs to know how many values or files are contained in the channel.
-But we don't always know it ahead of time.
-For example the number of chromosomes could vary, or input is sometimes paired-end, sometimes single-end, or some previous processes may not generate an output.
+- In the process section, one needs to specify `input: val(a), path(b)`, which implicitly needs to know how many values or files are contained in the channel.
+But we don't always know this ahead of time.
+For example the number of chromosomes could vary, or the input is sometimes paired-end, sometimes single-end, or some previous processes may not generate an output.
 The workaround is to put them into a tuple and refer to it as `input: tuple path("*")`.
+- This also works when there is tuple within a tuple in the channel
 <img width="1211" alt="image" src="https://user-images.githubusercontent.com/20667188/193298924-0ab9698b-6913-4b63-906a-0618baadf3ff.png">